alexyuly/ViewScript-Runtime/README.md

 A component instance can...

-🎁 Accept **properties**: immutable concept instances passed down by its parent.
+🎁 Accept **properties**: immutable data passed down by its parent.

 _Use these to..._

-- pass environment variables to an app deployment (which is like a component instance);
+- Provide environment variables to an app deployment (which is like a component instance)
-- pass custom traits and elements to a reusable design component or a part of your app.
+- Pass custom traits and elements to a reusable design component or a part of your app

-🗄️ Maintain **storage**: mutable concept instances that only the component instance can access.
+🗄️ Maintain **storage**: mutable data that only the component instance can read and write.

 _Use this to..._